EminentCodfish/pyARIS/README.md

 ###Additional sources of information:
 Soundmetrics GitHub Repo.: https://github.com/SoundMetrics

-Currently this packages has only been tested on with the ARIS Explorer 3000 in 128 beam mode.
+Currently this packages has only been tested with the ARIS Explorer 3000 in 128 beam mode.
 It should work with other versions, but they have yet to be tested.
 This package currently doesn't support the tele-photo len.